Huskarhero/django-shop/example/docker-files/README.md

 and locate that IP address using the environment variable DOCKER_HOST.

-Point a browser onto http://192.168.99.100:9001/ or your alternative IP address.
+Point a browser onto http://192.168.99.100:9001/ or an alternative IP address.
 To access the administration backend, change onto http://192.168.99.100:9001/admin and log in as *admin* using password *secret*.